HF-Enjoyer/many-particle-ballet/README.md

 This is a playful tackling of the problem that arose during the course on Statistical Thermodynamics a couple years back: there are two particles on the lattice that interact with some sort of potential.
 What are the properties of such system and how can we evaluate them?

-Below you will find instructions for running Monte-Carlo simulations of N particles on 2D lattice using Metropolis-Hastings algorithm.
+Below you will find instructions for running Monte-Carlo simulations of N particles (or N-mer polymer) on 2D lattice using Metropolis-Hastings algorithm.
 You can observe configurations, radial distributions, energy and distance graphs and more yet to come...

 ### How to run